pct960/pct960.github.io/index.md

 -->
 ## Some achievements

+* Awarded the International Masters Award of Excellence scholarship at UWaterloo.

 * Our team's work on [XRaySetu](https://xraysetu.com) was featured on the website of the Minitsry of Science and Technology, Government of India - [link](https://dst.gov.in/new-ai-driven-platform-will-facilitate-early-covid-interventions-over-whatsapp), and major news networks of the country.